spatialos/gdk-for-unity/docs/content/glossary.md

 ### Checking out

 Each individual [worker](#worker) checks out only part of the [SpatialOS world](#spatialos-world).
 This happens on a [(SpatialOS documentation) chunk](https://docs.improbable.io/reference/latest/shared/glossary#chunk)-by-chunk basis.
 A worker “checking out a chunk” means that:

-The worker has a local representation of every [SpatialOS entity](#spatialos-entity) in that chunk SpatialOS Runtime sends updates about those entities to the worker A worker checks out all chunks that it is [interested in (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#interest).
+* The worker has a local representation of every [SpatialOS entity](#spatialos-entity) in that chunk
+* The SpatialOS Runtime sends updates about those entities to the worker

+A worker checks out all chunks that it is [interested in (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#interest).

 > Related: